BUILDING A LEGACY

 HOW ROY WEIKERT CREATED GENERAL FILMS, INC.

 This story is about curiosity.
 The kind that sets visionary entrepreneurs apart from other business people.
-It's also about a family business, innovation, tenacity and a 25-cent steam tank (more about that later).
-Mostly, this is the story of General Films, Inc. founder Roy Weikert who, at age 105, walks daily for exercise which has been key to his good health, plays the stock market for fun and profit, and is Chairman of the Board of the company he began in 1938.
+It's also about a family business, innovation, tenacity, and a 25-cent steam tank (more about that later).
+Mostly, this is the story of General Films, Inc. founder Roy Weikert who, at age 105, walks daily for exercise, which has been key to his good health, plays the stock market for fun and profit, and as Chairman of the Board of the company he began in 1938.

-In 1935, discontented with the effects of the Great Depression, Roy decided to leave his 10-cents-per-hour job in a Covington, Ohio grocery store and head west.
-Driving a 1929 Buick loaded with outdoor gear, Roy and two friends set out to camp their way across the country.
-Eventually the friends opted to hitchhike home, but Roy pushed on to Salt Lake City before heading back and finding himself in Davenport, Iowa with 40 cents in his pocket.
+In 1935, discontented with the effects of the Great Depression, Roy decided to leave his 10-cents-per-hour job in a Covington, Ohio, grocery store and head west.
+Driving a 1929 Buick loaded with outdoor gear, Roy and two friends set out to camp across the country.
+Eventually, the friends opted to hitchhike home, but Roy pushed on to Salt Lake City before heading back and finding himself in Davenport, Iowa, with 40 cents in his pocket.
 There he landed a job as a stock boy in an F. W. Woolworth store.
-He quickly impressed the store manager who helped him advance in the company, and eventually become an assistant store manager in Winona, Minnesota.
+He quickly impressed the store manager, who helped him advance in the company, eventually becoming an assistant store manager in Winona, Minnesota.

 He hitchhiked to Akron to learn more about Pliofilm from the manufacturer, Goodyear Tire & Rubber Company, and then convinced a hat-maker in Piqua to lend him some hat forms on which he could shape the covers.
-Finally, he found a steam tank for 25-cents and some other scrap items that he used to stretch the material.
+Finally, he found a steam tank for 25 cents and some other scrap items he used to stretch the material.
 Soon he perfected the hat covers and made his first sale of $6.00.
-Roy reinvested to automate the process and soon was pumping out that covers day and night on three specially designed machines.
+Roy reinvested to automate the process and soon pumped out that covers day and night on three specially designed machines.

-By the 1960's General Films began manufacturing its own plastic film, which allowed the company to more easily create customized products to address a variety of customer packaging and protection issues.
-Steady growth through the early 1970s prompted the company to build a second facility to compliment the Covington plant.
-Over the next few years, however, the nation suffered from severe inflation, an oil embargo and a failing economy.
-These pressures coupled with the debt load from the new facility forced the company to reorganize.
+By the 1960's General Films began manufacturing its own plastic film, which allowed the company to more easily create customized products to address various customer packaging and protection issues.
+Steady growth through the early 1970s prompted the company to build a second facility to complement the Covington plant.
+Over the next few years, however, the nation suffered from severe inflation, an oil embargo, and a failing economy.
+These pressures, coupled with the debt load from the new facility, forced the company to reorganize.
 The Sidney facility was sold, key personnel – some family members – left to start another business, and Roy and Wayne retrenched in Covington.
-In the years that followed, the company expanded into additional markets and developed new products, fueled by Roy's insatiable curiosity and inventiveness.
+In the years that followed, the company expanded into additional markets and developed new products fueled by Roy's insatiable curiosity and inventiveness.
 Along the way, others joined the family business, most notably Roy's nephew and Wayne's son, Tim Weikert, the current CEO of General Films, Inc.

-"Certainly, our greatest asset is our employees – some with over 40 years of devoted and loyal tenure – who make sure our customers get the best solutions possible, on time and on budget."
+"Certainly, our greatest asset is our employees – some with over 40 years of devoted and loyal tenure – who ensure our customers get the best solutions possible, on time and on budget."